 Monday 20th January at Bharatiya Vidya Bhavan, Bengaluru

-The Government of India has signalled the beginning of a new era of mobility for India.
-Global technology trends and India’s rapidly growing economy have led to focus on electrification of transportation as the primary technology pathway to achieve this transformation.
+The Government of India has signaled the beginning of a new era of mobility for India.
+Global technology trends and India’s rapidly growing economy have led to a focus on electrification of transportation as the primary technology pathway to achieve this transformation.
 The Government of India has finished with FAME I and started with FAME II.
-27 states have formulated strategies for transforming their mobility systems in MOVE summit and 10 states have formulated their EV policies where Karnataka state was the first state to formulate EV policy with the objective of making Karnataka the EV hub of India and a preferred destination for EV manufacturing by 2030 and have 50% of the vehicles getting converted into EV.
-In this regard a roundtable discussion followed by focused panel discussion was conducted by B.PAC and Uber India on “Sustainable and Green Transport, Bengaluru “which was conducted on Monday 20th January at Bharatiya Vidya Bhavan, Bengaluru.
+27 states have formulated strategies for transforming their mobility systems in MOVE summit and 10 states have formulated their EV policies where Karnataka state was the first state to formulate EV policy to make Karnataka the EV hub of India and a preferred destination for EV manufacturing by 2030 and have 50% of the vehicles getting converted into EV.
+In this regard, a roundtable discussion followed by a focused panel discussion was conducted by B.PAC and Uber India on “Sustainable and Green Transport, Bengaluru “conducted on Monday 20th January at Bharatiya Vidya Bhavan, Bengaluru.

 The roundtable was divided into two sessions: